 Faculty and students work closely together in the PhD program; therefore, prior to submission of an on-line application, a prospective student must identify a faculty member whose expertise is in the applicant's area of interest, has authority to chair a PhD committee, and agrees to serve as the students advisor if admitted.

-• Contact the Department of Rehabilitation Sciences to determine compatibility of educational goals with the program.
+• Contact the Department of Rehabilitation Sciences to determine compatibility of educational goals with the program” should be contact a person, or check the website to determine.

 • Go here for a list of faculty and their interests and research activities.